 Richmond Rooftop Bars

 If you're looking for fun things to do in Richmond VA for couples, head to one of the rooftop bars.
 You can relax with a cocktail and enjoy the city lights sparkling at night.
-In fact, Rooftop cocktails are one of our favorite things to do in Richmond VA at night for any adult group.

 - Q Rooftop Bar, at the funky Quirk Hotel, spans two levels so you can stake out your favorite view.

-Sample the Craft Brew Scene in Richmond VA
+Craft Breweries in Richmond VA

 Where to Stay in Downtown Richmond VA